irbizzelus/random-noncode-stuff/Gilza txts/Perks.md

 ### Changes Summary
 Even though this is a full rework, the general idea of "pick up ammo for bonuses" is still here, but with a more "gambly" twist!
-Adjusted all perk cooldowns to be at 4 seconds.
-Added more elements of random chance by allowing self-damage.
+Adjusted all perk cooldowns to be at 4 seconds for consistency.
+Added more elements of random chance by allowing self-damage from pickups.
 Improved supportive capabilities with shorter cooldowns and more consistent healing amounts.
-Improved survivability by adding dodge to the final card, but also kept it's amount random to match the "Gambling" nature of the perk deck name.
+Improved survivability by adding dodge to the final card, but also kept it's amount random to match the "gambling" nature of the perk deck.

 ### Additional info/tips
-Dodge amount you gain stays with you forever, so you can try to avoid picking up ammo boxes if your dodge chance and health are maxed, to avoid them from rolling negative effects.
+Dodge amount you gain stays with you forever, so you might want to avoid picking up ammo boxes if your dodge chance and health are maxed - to avoid them from rolling negative effects.

 ### Build(s) to try
 Barebone skills - "Bullseye" for armor gating, and additional dodge and healing skills are highly recommended.
 "Up you go" is almost mandatory to avoid instant deaths after revives.